Our key purpose

 - Gives Year 8 a focus and drive.
 Stimulates engagement during a year that research has shown to sometimes be problematic.

-- Pupils to become engaged at an earlier stage on reflections about their strengths, interests and aspirations.
+- Pupils to become engaged at earlier stage on reflections about their strengths, interests and aspirations.

 - The risk of skewed choices made by pupils who are a bit immature at the end of year 8 to engage fully in the options process.

-- The need to modify options if the choices are not fully thought through.
+- The need to modify options if the choices are not fully though through.

 Overall our experience is that the advantages of studying some subjects for a year longer in a conventional three year key stage 3; before encountering the options process are significantly outweighed by the advantages offered by a 3 year key stage 4, in terms of student motivation, engagement and eventual achievement, especially if precautions are put in place to ensure broad and balanced options choices.